 One of the best things you can do to improve digestion, therefore, is to limit pro-inflammatory foods.
 If you eat a typical Western diet, this will be no mean feat, since we tend to consume far more omega-6 than omega-3.
 A Mediterranean diet, on the other hand, achieves a much healthier balance.

-To quickly boost your overall magnesium levels, you can use a transdermal magnesium supplement such as the oils and gels created by Zechstein Miracle.
-Unlike oral magnesium supplements, these topical versions flood nutrients into the body through the pores in your skin.
+Unlike oral magnesium supplements, topical sprays, gels and oils send nutrients into the body through the pores in your skin.
 They’re also known for being hugely beneficial as sports performance and workout recovery aids.

 5. Digestive Enzymes